vincent-tr/mylife-apps/packages/mylife-gallery/README.md

  - tag on image: https://www.npmjs.com/package/react-rectangle-selection

 # TODO:
- - server : transform stream to check to size of data at the end
  - server : pipe data properly
  - spinner instead of pending image
  - thumbnail: use https://developer.mozilla.org/en-US/docs/Web/API/URL/createObjectURL with always 1 img tag instead of x img and css to hide